 Frederique will also offer families support both on and off site premises.
 This support includes help for foster parents, carers and families who seek a more personalised intervention which is linked in with school.
 Also, there are several teaching assistants who will provide off-site family support on a regular or spontaneous basis.
 These teaching assistants are picked as they are adept at promoting family links and are supervised by our therapist.

-In response to increasing concerns about lack of consistent positive role models in most of our Homewood College learners’ lives, our Child and Adolescent Therapist developed a mentoring programme which allows the learners to build an attachment and relationship with an adult staff person during school hours.
-Typically, a relationship between a mentor (a Teaching Assistant) and a learner is built around the principle that the mentor is providing the learner with a positive role model who is consistent and reliable.
-Our hope is that the learner will not only learn from the non-judgemental discussions he/she has with his mentor but will also be exposed to experiences which may broaden his/her horizons.
-Learners go out with their mentor once a fortnight.
+In response to increasing concerns about lack of consistent positive role models in many of our Homewood College young persons’ lives, our Child and Adolescent Therapist developed a mentoring programme which allows the pupils to build an attachment and relationship with an adult staff person during school hours.
+Typically, a relationship between a mentor (a Teaching Assistant) and a pupil is built around the principle that the mentor is providing the pupil with a positive role model who is consistent and reliable.
+Our hope is that the pupil will not only learn from the non-judgemental discussions he/she has with his mentor but will also be exposed to experiences which may broaden his/her horizons.
+At present, most of our Key Stage 3 pupils have a mentor and go out with their mentor once a fortnight.

-Once every half term, the full staff team participates in an in depth, therapeutic review of 2-3 individual Homewood College learners.
-The discussion lasts for an hour and a half and encourages all members of teaching staff to think creatively about how to best address individual issues and to increase their therapeutic understanding of the learner and his/her circumstances.
+Once every half term, the full staff team participates in an in depth, therapeutic review of 2-3 individual Homewood College pupils.
+The discussion lasts for an hour and a half and encourages all members of teaching staff to think creatively about how to best address individual issues and to increase their therapeutic understanding of the pupil and his/her circumstances.